yaoxin1995/covid19-update-server/notification-service/README.md

 # Notification Service

-This web service uses Telegram bot API to send messages.
+This web service is able to send notifications to users via the Telegram bot API.
-TODO...

 ## Prerequisites

 In order to be able to send messages via Telegram you need create a [Telegram bot](https://telegram.org/blog/bot-revolution).
 Read [this](https://core.telegram.org/bots) introduction to get in touch with the Telegram bot platform.
-After you created a bot you get a bot token.
+You are able to generate a bot token after you created the bot.

 ## How to run the web service